Skip to content

 Detailed DebugVery limitedExtensive daemon-specific debugging (diagnose debug application ...)

-LoggingVisual log viewing, easy filteringCan parse raw logs, potentially harder for large volumes without filtering
+LoggingVisual log viewing, easy filteringCan parse raw logs, harder for large volumes without filtering

 ConfigurationVisual, structuredFaster for experienced users, scripting possible

-• Move to CLI for Deep Dives: When you need to see exactly how a packet is processed (diagnose debug flow), capture specific traffic (diagnose sniffer packet), or debug a specific process like IKE or SSLVPN (diagnose debug application ...), the CLI is indispensable.
+• Move to CLI for deep dives: When you need to see exactly how a packet is processed (diagnose debug flow), capture specific traffic (diagnose sniffer packet), or debug a specific process like IKE, the CLI is indispensable.

-• Combine Both: Often, the most effective approach involves using the GUI to identify potential issues (like a policy ID from logs) and then using the CLI to confirm the exact behavior or gather more detailed debug information.
+• Combine both: The most effective approach uses the GUI to identify potential issues (like a policy ID from logs), then the CLI to confirm the exact behavior or gather more detailed debug information.

 FortiGate configuration issues can be frustrating, but they are rarely insurmountable.
-By adopting a systematic troubleshooting approach, leveraging the built-in GUI and powerful CLI diagnostic tools, and understanding the common pitfalls related to connectivity, policies, and VPNs, you can significantly reduce downtime and resolve problems more efficiently.
+Adopt a systematic approach, lean on the built-in GUI and CLI diagnostics, and understand the common pitfalls around connectivity, policies, and VPNs.
+If you’d rather hand off day-to-day firewall management and monitoring, that’s exactly what our managed firewall services cover.

 What is FortiGate NGFW?
 Next-Generation Firewall Features